niklasrast/Intune-AzureStorageAccount-LAPS/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/niklasrast/MEM-Intune-AzureStorageAccount-LAPS)

-This repository contains an script to create an LAPS solution based on PowerShell and an Azure Table in an Azure Storage Account for dynamic local admin password on Windows clients.
+This repository contains an script to create an LAPS solution based on PowerShell and an Azure Table in an Azure Storage Account for individual local admin password on Windows clients.

 ## Install:
 ```powershell